The History of Modular Construction

 The First Prefabricated Structures

-The first prefabricated house is widely recognized to be a wood panel fishing house shipped from England to Massachusetts across the Atlantic ocean in the 1600s.
+The first prefabricated house is widely recognized to be a wood panel fishing house shipped from England to Massachusetts across the Atlantic Ocean in the 1600s.
 In the 1800s, the Brits continued shipping pre-made houses to their colonies and were responsible for the Australian portable cottage.

 The concept of prefabricated buildings that weren’t simple homes got off the ground in the 1800s, too.
 Famed architect Isambard Kingdom Brunel designed the fully prefabricated Renkioi Hospital at the height of the Crimean War in 1855, an idea way ahead of its time.
 The hospital was designed and its modules constructed and shipped within five months.